vincentwong2188/Blind-Auction/README.md

 Navigate into the `./webapp/configurations.js` file.
 Make the following 2 changes:

-1. Change the address in the constant 'DnsContractAddressGanache' to the value highlighted in the image above.
+1. Change the address in the constant `DnsContractAddressGanache` to the value highlighted in the image above.
-2. Change the ENVIRONMENT constant to `'Ganache'`.
+2. Change the `ENVIRONMENT` constant to `'Ganache'`.

 <a name="GanacheToMetamask"></a>
 #### 2.2 Linking of Metamask to the Ganache Environment